qwasimintah/OcamlCompiler_Project/README.md

 - Sometimes some tests, as add_sub.out work and sometimes not, due to register allocation (which might change), __as you can see here__:
 ![proof](images/proof.png)

+#### Furthermore the generated arm can be launched by qemu-arm and return the expected values.

 ## General inforamtion
 From this location, you can run the following commands :